Holy Diver is quite possibly one of the hardest retro games in existence. So why is it fun to get your ass kicked in this Castlevania clone?

 People have known the NES library to be the home to some of the most infamously hard games in the world, but some games exclusive to the Nintendo Famicom even top those monsters in difficulty.

 The most recognizable of these types of games is Super Mario Bros.: The Lost Levels, best known as Super Mario Bros.
 2 in Japan.
 The original game was difficult but the sequel made it seem like a walk in the park in comparison.
-Truly one of the most evil Mario games released by Nintendo.
+With multiple death traps and beginner’s traps that make you want to rip your hair out, it’s truly one of the most evil Mario games released by Nintendo.

-The only other game I played for the Famicom was the very first Fire Emblem, which I found to be one of the most difficult tactical RPGs I ever played and one of the most difficult in the Fire Emblem series.
+The only other game I played for the Famicom (at the time I’m writing this…) was the very first Fire Emblem, which I found to be one of the most difficult tactical RPGs I ever played and one of the most difficult in the Fire Emblem series.

 So basically, we’re going to look at yet another one of those “no fucking around” type of games.
 Now is the time to jump on the tiger, because that is going to be the LEAST of your worries when playing a game like this!